-Best bookies for punting on the Caulfield Cup
+Best bookies for Caulfield Cup betting

-With the Caulfield Cup being such a popular race around the world, this entices bookmakers to open up a wide variety of betting markets to the public.
+With the Caulfield Cup being such a popular race around the world, this entices online bookmakers to open up a wide variety of betting markets to the public.

 Not only will bookmakers offer the standard betting types such as: win, place, each way, quinella, trifecta, but they will open up the more exotic bet types which means great fun and value for the bettor.